PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_VARIABLE_API.md

 ```
 {
-	"businessCode": 2026,
+	"BusinessCode": 2026,
-	"message": "Tid and serialNo cannot be empty at same time"
+	"Message": "Tid and serialNo cannot be empty at same time"
 }
 ```